Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Do you have the best hiking gear for dogs?

-Keep reading for tips on the gear you can use to keep your trail buddies who just happen to be dogs not only safe and comfy, but well behaved in human and animal trail traffic.
+Keep reading for tips on the gear you need to keep your trail buddies who just happen to be dogs not only safe and comfy, but well behaved in human and animal trail traffic.

-Some of these links are affiliate links, so Hiking For Her may receive a small amount of your purchase price.
+Some of these links are affiliate links, so Hiking For Her may receive a small amount of your purchase price without costing you extra.

 It's up to you to navigate safely, and to train your dog(s) for safe water crossings, proper pacing through uneven terrain, and to respond immediately - every time - to voice commands when trail hazards appear.